 - 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall, as a measure of overall wetness, and accumulated temperature (degree days Jan-June), as a measure of the relative warmth of a locality. - 2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
 Office 1989).
-The details are given in the table below and these show that there is no overall climatic limitation affecting the site.
-However, the field capacity days at this site are relatively high, which may increase the likelihood of any soil wetness limitations - 2.4 No local climatic factors such as exposure or frost risk are believed to affect the site.
+The details are given in the table below and these show that there is no overall climatic limitation affecting the site. - 2.4 No local climatic factors such as exposure or frost risk are believed to affect the site.